Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 3. Recommended Distance Based on a Range

-The two previous solutions won’t necessarily give you the same recommended viewing distance.
+The two previous solutions will give you different recommended distances.

 So, you must choose one or the other – or find a compromise distance that gives you the best balance between the two.